JohnGarbutt/slurm-stats/README.md

 This means the tool can fetch all jobs since the last time stamp.
 If there is no stored timestime it defaults to fetching all jobs since midnight.

+Note: the default OpenHPC install doesn't enable the accounting service.
+It appears this must be enabled before --starttime and --endtime options work as expected.

 ## Install

 Requires python3: